BDG Academic Award

-The aim of the Academic Award is to direct the attention of academics working in the fields of urban and regional development and landscape planning to allotment gardening.
-It is supposed to raise awareness among town and city planners of the potential of allotment gardens when it comes to furthering a green infrastructure.
+The aim of the Academic Award is to direct the attention of academics to allotment gardening.
+It is supposed to raise awareness of the potential of allotment gardens when it comes to furthering a green infrastructure.
 The BDG wishes to acknowledge ideas and innovative approaches that are exemplary in the way they seek to integrate allotment gardening in projects directed towards preserving the environment, strengthening our social structures, and enhancing the quality of life in towns and cities.

 It is not just the the German Allotment Garden federation and its members who are currently facing wide-ranging challenges in securing the continued existence and development of allotment gardens.
-Other national member associations of the Office International du Coin de Terre et des Jardins Familiaux – with more than three million affiliated leisure gardeners the largest leisure garden organisation in Europe – also wish to secure, qualify and develop allotment gardening as an important contributor to the green infrastructure in Europe.
+Other national member associations of the Fédération Internationale des Jardins Familiaux a. s. b. l. – with more than three million affiliated leisure gardeners the largest leisure garden organisation in Europe – also wish to secure, qualify and develop allotment gardening as an important contributor to the green infrastructure in Europe.
 This process is not just relevant to people in political and administrative institutions, but also to urban developers and town planners.

 To be considered for the award, papers must in some way contribute to the requirements-based development of existing allotment gardens.
 Another option will be to determine, by empirical means, the value of allotment gardens to society and/or the environment.

 Papers should originate from the context of universities and other institutes of higher education, and the themes covered should relate to the role of allotment gardens in Europe in the widest sense, in the context of urban and regional development and landscape planning.
-They should highlight, within a broad context, the significance of allotment gardens in the sustainable development of a green urban and rural landscape.
 They should point out the extent to which allotments are able to play a role in shaping the future development of cities and towns, and how allotment gardeners can contribute as local stakeholders to an urban landscape development that is both ecologically and socially sustainable.

-- Descriptions of modification measures in response to changes in demand,
+- measures to adapt to changing developments in demand,

 The competition is formally aimed at academic work that can also be sure of arousing interest and acceptance within their departments.
-The range extends from outstanding seminar papers and bachelor’s theses to master’s theses and on to dissertations.
-Academic articles published in English may also be submitted.
+The range extends from outstanding seminar papers and bachelor’s theses to master’s theses and on to dissertations and scientific articles.
+Papers published in English may also be submitted.
 The production and publication period is limited to 2019 to 2023.

 Following formal examination by the BDG office, submissions will be assessed by an interdisciplinary jury to be appointed by the organisers.